satya-arjunan/visocyteold/Utilities/Doxygen/pages/MultiSliceView.md

 **Solution (HACK)**: vtkSMMultiSliceViewProxy::CreateDefaultRepresentation()
 changes the *Representation* property's value to *Slices*.
-Further more, to avoid vtkSMVisocytePipelineController::PostInitializeProxy() from resetting the property value to domain-defaults (using vtkSMProperty::ResetToDomainDefaults()), we add an XML hint to the property.
+Further more, to avoid vtkSMParaViewPipelineController::PostInitializeProxy() from resetting the property value to domain-defaults (using vtkSMProperty::ResetToDomainDefaults()), we add an XML hint to the property.
 This is done in vtkSMMultiSliceViewProxy::ForceRepresentationType().